Una Merkel: Life and career

 In 42nd Street (1933), Merkel played a streetwise show girl.
 In the famous "Shuffle Off to Buffalo" number, Merkel and Ginger Rogers sang the verse: "Matrimony is baloney.
 She'll be wanting alimony in a year or so./Still they go and shuffle, shuffle off to Buffalo."
 Merkel appeared in both the 1934 and the 1952 film versions of The Merry Widow, playing different roles.
 She received second billing in The Good Old Soak (1937) with Wallace Beery and Ted Healy in the same year that Healy died mysteriously.

 One of her most famous roles was in the Western comedy Destry Rides Again (1939), in which her character, Lily Belle, gets into a famous "cat-fight" with Frenchie (Marlene Dietrich) over the possession of her husband's trousers, won by Frenchie in a crooked card game.
 She played the elder daughter to the W. C. Fields character, Egbert Sousé, in the 1940 film The Bank Dick.
-Her film career went into decline during the 1940s, although she continued working in smaller productions.
+Her film career went into decline during the 1940s, although she continued working in smaller productions and in radio as Adeline Fairchild on The Great Gildersleeve.
 In 1950, she starred with William Bendix in the baseball comedy Kill the Umpire, which was a surprise hit.

 She made a comeback as a middle-aged woman playing mothers and maiden aunts, and in 1956 won a Tony Award for her role on Broadway in The Ponder Heart, adapted from the novella of the same name.
 She had a major part in the MGM 1959 film The Mating Game as Paul Douglas's character's wife and Debbie Reynolds' character's mother, and was nominated for an Academy Award for Best Supporting Actress in Summer and Smoke (1961).
 She was also featured as Brian Keith's character's housekeeper, Verbena, in the Walt Disney comedy The Parent Trap in 1961.
 Her final film role was opposite Elvis Presley in Spinout (1966).